-Twenty years after the delivery of Bombardier's first regional jet, a change in market dynamics has caused orders for 50-seat regional jets to collapse and production to cease, with no successors planned.
+Twenty years after the delivery of Bombardier's first regional jet, a change in market dynamics has seen orders for 50-seat regional jets collapse and production cease, with no successors planned.

-He explains that airlines that had previously operated turboprops also took note of the regional jets' different range capabilities, and changed their networks to make use of them.
-As a result, they started to move into new territories, leading to a decline in the turboprop market.
+He explains that airlines that had previously operated turboprops also took note of the regional jets' different range capabilities and changed their networks to make use of them.
+As a result, they started to move into new territories, causing a decline in the turboprop market.

-In addition, Pieniazek says the regional jets began to replace larger jets on small-capacity routes: "If you increased frequencies but reduced capacity that was a better service for feeding into the mainlines, so a lot of the RJs started to replace larger aircraft like [McDonnell Douglas] DC-9s and [Boeing] 737s on regional routes."
+In addition, Pieniazek says the regional jets began to replace larger jets on smaller capacity routes: "If you increased frequencies, but reduced capacity, that was a better service for feeding into the mainlines, so a lot of the RJs started to replace larger aircraft like [McDonnell Douglas] DC-9s and [Boeing] 737s on regional routes."

 "If they went beyond 50 seats, the wage scales of the major airlines would kick in and that would increase the cost of flying the aircraft significantly," says van Leeuwen.
 As a result, 50-seat jets were used on routes perhaps better suited to larger aircraft.

-Carriers such as JetBlue are examples of flying between "a lot of secondary city pairs with bigger aircraft".
-Commenting on a reversion back to larger aircraft on regional routes, van Leeuwen says: "If it makes sense to fly twice a day instead of four times a day because you get the efficiency in seat-mile costs with a larger aircraft, you're going to do it."
-He says the "90-seater regional jet is the smallest unit of production that has some economic viability".
+Carriers such as JetBlue are examples of an airline flying between "a lot of secondary city pairs with bigger aircraft".
+Commenting on a reversion back to larger aircraft on regional routes, van Leeuwen says: "If it makes sense to fly twice a day instead of four times a day because you get the efficiency in seat mile costs with a larger aircraft, you're going to do it."
+He says that the "90-seater regional jet is the smallest unit of production that has some economic viability".

-In addition to seeing 50-seaters replaced by larger aircraft, van Leeuwen sees turboprops taking market share from regional jets.
-"On shorter routes you don't lose too much time with a turboprop instead of a jet, and these days the travelling public is more concerned about ticket price," he says.
-For the same reasons, he sees the possible development of large turboprops with 90 seats as providing competition, even for the larger regional jets.
+In addition to seeing 50-seaters replaced by larger aircraft, he sees turboprops regaining market share from regional jets.
+"On shorter routes you don't lose too much time with a turboprop instead of a jet and these days the travelling public is more concerned about ticket price," he says.
+For the same reasons, he sees the possible development of large turboprops with 90 seats as providing competition even for the larger regional jets.

 Pieniazek describes all these developments as "a slightly retrograde step to what was going on in the '90s", but says "the cloth is cut by the price of fuel these days".

-Van Leeuwen says the era of the 50-seat regional jet has been and gone: "It's like a mini-Concorde.
-It's a fast, sexy-looking machine, but economic reality caught up with it and it's now just blocking the balance sheets of airlines and you have little hope of getting a lot of money if you sell your old CRJ or ERJ."
+Van Leeuwen describes the era of the 50-seat regional jet as one that has been and gone.
+"It's like a mini-Concorde.
+It's a fast, sexy-looking machine, but economic reality caught up with it and it's now just blocking the balance sheets of airlines and you have little hope of getting a lot of money if you sell your old CRJ or ERJ," he says.